goplot/goplot/README.md

   /farm/2/disk6
 ```

+Each of these is the mount point for a physical destination drive.

 **Plots Directory**

 Completed plots are contained in a plots directory on the destination farms.
 All disks need a plots directory to hold plots.
 Temp drives do not use a plots directory.
 For example, a simple farmer/plotter setup with only one temp drive and only one destination drive would be fully represented in the filesystem as: